Andreas-Wendl/MIEZEPY_website/content/documentation/how-to/gui/structure/masks.md

 +++
 title = "Masks"
-description = "Functionalities of the Environments tab" weight = 102
+description = "Create and edit masks for data reduction" weight = 102
 +++

-## The Environments Tab
+## The Masks Tab
- tbd
+New masks can be created and existing masks edited.